NathanaelA/nativescript-platform-css/src/README.md

 ```

-So on ios and windows the background would be red, on a android the color is green.
+So on ios the background would be red, on a android the color is green.
 Please note, in Angular you MUST prefix the rule with `/deep/` or preferably `:host` for it to work correctly!

 ## Why use this?